 To solve both issues, a proposal to introduce equities to the Fund's asset mix was presented during fiscal year 1997.
 Since this modification would reduce short-term income and have budgetary implications for the state, the consent of the executive and legislative branches was necessary.
 It was favorably received by the Minnesota Legislature and incorporated into the K-12 education finance bill.
-As a result, the Fund allocation was shifted to a 50% stocks/48% bonds/2% cash allocation during July 1997.
+As a result, the Fund allocation was shifted in July 1997.

-Figure 76 presents the actual asset mix of the Permanent School Fund at the end of fiscal year 2021.
+Figure 77 presents the actual asset mix of the Permanent School Fund at the end of fiscal year 2022.